s5k6/semaphore/doc/sem.md

     command exited with 0.

 1 + ‹offset›
-  ~ Failed to wait due to timeout or in nonblocking mode.
+  ~ Failed to wait due to timeout or in non-blocking mode.

 2 + ‹offset›
   ~ Inappropriate usage of `sem`, i.e., usage error.

 3 + ‹offset›
-  ~ A systemcall failed.
+  ~ A system-call failed.
 A more detailed description is given
     in the error message.

 4 + ‹offset›